camille-cornet/Mind_the_gap/README.md

 # Mind_the_gap
 ## Project description
-This repository contains the complete set of scripts used in the Mind the Gap project coordinated by the SIB Swiss Institute of Bioinformatics (Lausanne, Switzerland, https://www.sib.swiss/) in the context of the European Reference Genome Atlas (ERGA, https://www.erga-biodiversity.eu/) initiative.
+This repository contains the complete set of scripts used in the Mind the Gap project coordinated by the SIB Swiss Institute of Bioinformatics (Lausanne, Switzerland, https://www.sib.swiss/) under the Biodiversity Genomics Europe (BGE) project (https://biodiversitygenomics.eu/).

 Each folder in this repository represents an analysed European species.